alexgus/SmartHome/README.md

 # Quick Start
 ## Installation
+### Prerequisite
+Make sure :
- * Make sure you have valid build environement (includes, etc) otherwise install the corresponding package for your distribution (ubuntu : build-essential ; archlinux : base-devel ; etc)
+ * you have valid build environement (includes, etc) otherwise install the corresponding package for your distribution (ubuntu : build-essential ; archlinux : base-devel ; etc)
- * Make sure to have a JDK installed
+ * to have a JDK installed
- * Make sure to have maven3 installed
+ * to have maven3 installed
- * Mosquitto (or other MQTT server) installed on your host.
+ * mosquitto (or other MQTT server) installed anywhere
- * Make sure cron is running on your machine
+ * cron is running on your machine (needed for the server only)

+### Compile
- * Compile and launch the project with `install-all.sh` script
+Compile the entire project with `install-all.sh` script.
+Compile the clock project with `install-clock.sh` script.
+Compile the server project with `install-server.sh` script.

+For uninstalling just run the corresponding script you installed.

+For more precision about dependencies script will install, refer to each `Readme.md` on git repository.